NiklasMerz/cordova-plugin-fingerprint-aio/README.md

     function isAvailableSuccess(result) {
       /*
       result depends on device and os.
-      iPhone X will return 'face' other Android or iOS devices will return 'finger'
+      iPhone X will return 'face' other Android or iOS devices will return 'finger' Android P+ will return 'biometric' */
-      */
       alert("Fingerprint available");
     }